28 Fun Things To Do in Melbourne at Night

 Money-saving tips

-Check each cinema for discounted tickets – often on a Tuesday or Wednesday night.
+Check each cinema for discounted tickets.
+The cheap nights are usually Tuesday or Wednesday.
 Check out more cheap things to do in Melbourne.

-6. Enjoy the Queen Victoria Market night markets
+Gorge at the Queen Vic Market night markets

 Check out what night markets are on at the Queen Victoria Market when you visit Melbourne